 Capital gains are the profits you make when you sell a property.
 One of the tax benefits of real estate investing is that there are lower taxation rates on your capital gains.
-The gains that investors get from selling their investment property for sale are termed as capital gains which are of two types as mentioned below.
+The gains that investors get from selling their investment property for sale are termed capital gains which are of two types as mentioned below.

-Low tax rates on capital gains are an advantage if you build your long-term investment strategy around strategically sell real estate for growth or living expenses.
+Low tax rates on capital gains are an advantage if you build your long-term investment strategy around strategically selling real estate for growth or living expenses.
 Generally, in all tax brackets, capital gains taxes are considered better than the equivalent income tax on your ordinary income.

 - Short-Term Gains: The gains that are received from investment properties that are held for less than one year are called short-term gains.
 Investors have to pay tax according to the bracket under which they fall.
-There is no special tax benefit in real estate for short term capital gains.
+There is no special tax benefit in real estate for short-term capital gains.

-As a real estate investor, you can use this tax code called 1031 Exchange to sell a property and use the profit to buy a new one which is of equal or greater value.
+As a real estate investor, you can use this tax code called 1031 Exchange to sell a property and use the profit to buy a new one that is of equal or greater value.
 In this way, you can defer paying taxes until that next property is sold or you can opt for another 1031 Exchange.
 When you choose to sell your property, you are required to pay taxes for your capital gains.